Visit our garden

 We suggest that you read the whole of this page before booking.

-- TICKETED: For visits on Friday, Saturday and Sunday afternoons (2pm – 6pm) in July, August and September, visit the Candide Gardening website to book or click the button below.
+- TICKETED: For visits on Friday, Saturday and Sunday afternoons (2pm – 6pm) in July, August and September click the button below.
 RHS and Garden Organic members claiming free entry as per the details of their respective schemes should also book using the button below and follow the on-screen instructions.
 Candide site to claim their discounts, which are only applicable to these dates.
 Discounts are offered as a service to the respective organisations and we receive no financial returns from those organisations.
 RHS/ GO/ 2for1 cards must be shown on entry.

 - BY ARRANGEMENT: For visits at other times, including group visits, please contact us on either 01873 890219 or by e-mail at firstname.lastname@example.org stating when you would like to visit.
 We will get back to you to confirm as soon as possible.
 Please be in touch at least a couple of days before your proposed visit.
 If possible please avoid Mondays and Tuesdays (except August Bank Holiday Monday, when we will be open) to allow for us to do noisy work in the garden.
 We can now take payment by card but, to cover bank charges, there will be a small, 20p per person, surcharge.

 NB: Gardeners World 2for1, RHS membership and Garden Organic discounts only apply on the Fri, Sat and Sunday openings from July to September.
 Discounts are subject to the rules of the respective schemes, more details below.
 By the way, contrary to popular belief, we get no income from any of these organisations in respect of free entries, just the publicity they provide.

 The above assumes that no new COVID restrictions are imposed.

 Read ‘How to Find Us’ (or in the Menu bar above) for explicit directions.
 It isn’t difficult, but SatNavs and Google Maps can make it so.
 Believe my directions, I live here!!